ComputingStack/Uniview-OpenStack-Portal/docs/Administrators-Guides.md

 MFA is one of most desireable security features.
 Uniview has formed a best practice of managing MFA, including user self-sufficident of binding MFA, combination of application credentials when passwork stops working and backend tuning etc. For the details, please consult support team of ComputingsTack.

+## Log Level Support

+Uniview portal service has configurable level of logging: info, debug.
+To change the option, user needs pass corresponding environment variables: log_level with value of info or debug.

 # About Customizations

 Univew portal can be easily customized with logos, privacy statements etc terms of use with just a click.